yshinya6/epsilon/README.md

 Epsilon make it easy to measure the performances of parsing algorithms than using practical programming languages.

 The language features are as follows:
-- *Simple*: less than 40 syntax rules.
+- *Simple*: less than 40 syntax rules in EBNF.
 - *Real*: consisting of syntactic elements imported from javascript
 - *Fair*: including syntactic workloads for each parsing algorithm